skeggse/terraform-aws-ses-to-gmail/README.md

 The Lambda also does not attempt to pass Gmail's SPF checks; Gmail sees the message as being sent from some random Amazon, even though it's being uploaded via the Gmail API.

+The Lambda stores your credentials in plaintext environment variables.